Using GPC with Google's Android CLI

 20

 The handoff point is deterministic: once you have an AAB on disk, you're in Play Store territory.
+Whether it was built by Android CLI, Android Studio, Gradle, or generated by AI Studio, GPC takes it from there.

 Google's announcement standardizes SKILL.md as the agent-readable instruction format.
 Modular markdown, auto-triggered from prompt metadata, installable as a skill pack.